d-prieto/davidlearnsunity/Starting/Setting Unity.md

 * E for rotate object.

+* CTRL+P is the shorcut for switch between the play and the edit mode. (kind of useful)

 Between the several tutorials you are going to use the _same_ tutorial, so remember to save previous things that you do, because you will need them.

 When using the Lego magic bricks you have to put it not only in the lego grid but connected in an specific place.